rachelfein/project/README.md

 ## Overview
 This analysis and data modeling was performed with the intent to give recommendations to Microsoft on basic key characteristics their new movie should have to be successful.
 Success in this analysis is based on net profit (production budget - gross worldwide profit).
-The investigation used descriptive analysis and dove into the runtime, release month, and production budget of the most successful movies of all time.
+The investigation used descriptive analysis and dove into the runtime, release month, and production budget.

 ## Business Problem